Mission Statement / History of Organization

 Our Mission Statement

-The Mastocytosis Society is a 501(c)3 nonprofit organization dedicated to supporting patients affected by Mastocytosis or Mast Cell Activation Disorders as well as their families, caregivers, and physicians through research, education, and advocacy.
+The Mastocytosis Society is a 501(c)3 nonprofit organization dedicated to supporting patients affected by Mastocytosis or Mast Cell Activation Diseases as well as their families, caregivers, and physicians through research, education, and advocacy.

 History of Organization

 The Mastocytosis Society, Inc. (TMS) was founded in 1995 by Bill Abbottsmith, Linda Buchheit, Olive Clayson, Iris Dissinger, Bill Hingst, and Joe Palk.
 At that time very little was known about Mastocytosis, so these pioneering individuals sought to fill a massive void with some answers to their multitude of questions about this rare disease.
 They found one another through NORD, sheer determination and extensive research.

 The first support group meeting was held in Baltimore at the Inner Harbor in 1994 and was attended by Linda Buchheit and Bill Hingst.
 The second meeting was held the following year at Linda Buchheit’s home in Ohio.
 Fourteen members attended that year.
 Little did they know how fruitful their efforts would be and what a lifeline they would become as more and more patients joined each year!